A curved bridge with red rails over a flat lake with many trees surrounding it, at a temple in Japan.

 More than most other countries, having a working phone makes a trip noticeably easier.
 You’ll appreciate it whenever you’re translating a menu, checking a train timetable, or just trying to find your way out of yet another sprawling metro station.

-Wi-Fi has become more readily available in recent years, but it’s still definitely not available everywhere.
-Having your own internet connection makes for a simpler, less-stressful experience, especially in smaller towns and more rural areas.
+Wi-Fi is widely available but still isn’t everywhere, and it’s not always particularly fast or reliable in the places that do have it.
+Having your own connection makes for a simpler, less-stressful experience, especially in smaller towns and more rural areas.

 Getting hold of a local SIM card isn’t particularly difficult.
-That said, with dozens of vendors and a few unusual quirks in the process, it’s not always straightforward either.
+That said, with dozens of vendors and a few unusual quirks in the process, it’s not always straightforward either., and is rarely the cheapest option.

 Whichever approach you take, here’s what you need to know getting connected in Japan.